Domestic Partnership Agreements

 However, at present, you are unable to receive tax benefits.
 Again, all jurisdictions have different requirements, so it is important to do your research.

-At Stearns-Montgomery & Proctor, we're here to help and be the expert on legal topics.
+At Stearns-Montgomery & Proctor, we’re here to help and be the expert on legal topics.
 If you have questions about domestic partnership agreements, please feel free to call (678) 971-3413 or complete our contact form.
-We have offices located in Atlanta, Marietta, Alpharetta, and Dunwoody.
+We have offices located in Atlanta, Marietta, and Alpharetta.